-- (a) Economizer high limit shutoff control complies with Table 140.4-E of Section140.4(e)2. - (b) If the high-limit control is fixed dry-bulb or fixed enthalpy + fixed dry-bulb, it shall have an adjustable setpoint. - (c) Economizer lockout control sensor is located to prevent false readings.
+- (a) Economizer (or heat recovery bypass) high limit shutoff control complies with Table 140.4-E of Section140.4(e)2. - (b) If the high-limit control is fixed dry-bulb or fixed enthalpy + fixed dry-bulb, it shall have an adjustable setpoint.

-- (d) Sensor performance curve is provided by factory with economizer instruction material. - (e) Sensor output value measured during sensor calibration is plotted on the performance curve. - (f) Economizer damper moves freely without binding. - (g) Economizer has control systems, including two-stage or electronic thermostats, that cycle compressors off when economizers can provide partial cooling. - (h) Economizer reliability features are present as specified by Standards Section 140.4(e)2D. - (i) Economizer inlet damper is designed to modulate up to 100 percent open, and return air damper to 100 percent closed, without over-pressurizing the building. - (j) For systems with DDC controls lockout sensor(s) are either factory calibrated or field calibrated. - (k) For systems with non-DDC controls, manufacturer's startup and testing procedures have been applied. - The economizer has been certified to the Energy Commission as specified by Section 140.4(e)2Diii. - (m)For systems with an energy recovery system to meet requirements for Section 140.4(o) will include the ability to bypass or control the energy recovery system to permit air economizer operations.
+- (c) Economizer (or heat recovery bypass) lockout control sensor is located to prevent false readings. - (d) Sensor performance curve is provided by factory with economizer (or heat recovery bypass) instruction material. - (e) Sensor output value measured during sensor calibration is plotted on the performance curve. - (f) Economizer (or heat recovery bypass) damper moves freely without binding. - 1.
+Indicate if bypass control is achieved through heat/energy recovery wheel rotation speed modulation as means other than air dampers, - (g) Economizer (or heat recovery bypass) has control systems, including two-stage or electronic thermostats, that cycle compressors off when economizers (or heat recovery bypass) can provide partial cooling. - (h) Economizer (or heat recovery bypass) reliability features are present as specified by Standards Section 140.4(e)2D. - 1.
+Indicate N/A for heat recovery bypass. - (i) Economizer inlet damper is designed to modulate up to 100 percent open, and return air damper to 100 percent closed, without over-pressurizing the building. - 1.
+Indicate N/A for heat recovery bypass. - (j) For systems with DDC controls lockout sensor(s) are either factory calibrated or field calibrated. - (k) For systems with non-DDC controls, manufacturer's startup and testing procedures have been applied. - (I) The economizer has been certified to the Energy Commission as specified by Section 140.4(e)2Diii. - 1.
+Indicate N/A for heat recovery bypass.